 José mentioned that UVM Business Incubators Network organized four events with 1000+ attendees, four sponsors, and participation by 14 universities from various countries.
 They were looking for easy and organic engagement avenues for the participants.

-Engagement is a key measure of success, and Airmeet offered that experience with these features:
+Engagement is a key measure of success, and Airmeet social webinar plan offered that experience with these features:

 Social Lounge: The attendees’ list included the entire UVM community- the students, parents, graduates, and teachers.
 The social tables and networking options at Airmeet allowed them to catch up and communicate with each other.
 José admired the Airmeet design wherein the attendees are automatically moved from the social lounge when the session begins.